Madras Cafe: Plot

 After a short meeting with Jaya, Vikram sees X on a clock at the airport and deduces that the LTF is going to assassinate the ex-PM on the same day at X PM (10 PM).
 RD then calls the ex-PM to cancel his rally, but he replies that he'll be alright.
 Vikram then manages to catch Vijayan joseph from his hideout, who tells him that the refugees are going to assassinate the ex-PM with plastic explosives, which are untraceable by metal detectors.

 Vikram rushes to the place where the ex-PM is taking part in the rally, but the suicide bomber manages to put the wreath on the neck of the ex-PM, and while bowing down, she pulls the trigger and kills him along with herself and many others.
 Vikram feels dejected and defeated.
 Later, Vikram submits his report on the assassination to the investigation committee.
 A few days later, RD too resigns, and Vikram, after taking voluntary retirement, comes to Kasauli.

 The film comes back to the present, where the priest asks Vikram who won the battle.
 Vikram says he doesn't know, but in this battle, the Indians lost their Prime Minister, and the Sri Lankans lost their future.
 He later walks away, reciting the lines, "Where the mind is without fear."
 He completes another report and sends it to Jaya in London, who starts her work on that report;

 In Kasauli, Vikram is seen coming out of the house he was living in.

+The end credits reveal that many Sri Lankan Tamils remain displaced abroad till this date.